Probate Q&A Series

 Detailed Answer

 Opening an estate in North Carolina when Medicaid benefits and a guardianship are involved requires careful planning.
-You must protect the decedent’s assets, address any Medicaid liens, and honor the rights of a guardian-appointing court.
+You must protect the decedent’s assets, address any Medicaid estate recovery claim, and honor any remaining reporting obligations arising from the guardianship.
 Below is a step-by-step guide:

 1. Gather Key Documents and Information